 Make this Gluten-free Lemon Almond Cake any time you want to celebrate . . . anything!
-It’s light and airy, and delicately flavoured with lemon.
+This almond flour lemon cake is light and airy, and delicately flavoured with lemon.

-This gluten-free Lemon Almond Cake is my new favourite dessert.
+This gluten-free Lemon Almond Cake just might be my new favourite dessert.

 It's strawberry season in France, too.
 Traveling in the south of France recently, we found fresh strawberries from Provence in the local markets.